Learn more about person-centred care by playing our game app The PCC-game, which is available for free globally on App Store and Google Play.

 “When a research center and a gaming company meet, an exciting encounter arises.
 We’ve learned to use texts and images in a new way, and to think more in gaming terms.
 The gaming company has in turn had to learn what person-centred care involves,” says Irma Lindström Kjellberg.

 The game has been developed in cooperation with the software company IUS Innovation.
-The Swedish branch of the International Network of Health-promoting Hospitals and Health Services was also involved in the development of the game and provided opinions on content and form.
+The Swedish branch of the International Network of Health-promoting Hospitals and Health Services - HFS was also involved in the development of the game and provided opinions on content and form.
+The game was financed by funds from the National Board of Health and Welfare in 2016, through an application from HFS.

 To download the PCC game onto your smart phone or tablet: Search for PCC game on App Store or Google Play.